-Crown Prince MBS sought to silence a leading advocate of reform, who had only four months before founded DAWN to defend human rights and promote democracy for Saudi Arabia and the rest of the Arab world.
+Crown Prince MBS sought to silence Khashoggi, a leading advocate of reform, who had only four months before he founded DAWN to defend human rights and promote democracy for Saudi Arabia and the rest of the Arab world.
 The designation of Jamal Khashoggi Way fulfills one of the Special Rapporteur report's recommendations calling for the erection of "a memorial to Mr. Khashoggi's stand for freedom of the press in front of the Saudi Consulate."

 Since the murder, the Saudi government, under international pressure, conducted a secret trial for the murder imposing fictional punishments on eight low-level Saudi agents, attempting to portray the crime as a rogue operation.
 The Turkish government ended its own trial in absentia against 26 of those involved in the murder, following a rapprochement between the Turkish and Saudi governments.
 Twenty-seven Western governments have imposed travel bans against 18 Saudi officials involved in the murder, the United States against 21; and four Western governments, including the United States have imposed Magnitsky sanctions against 17 or more Saudi officials involved in the murder.